24 Top Rated Attractions in Mae Sariang (2024)

 Here you will encounter a unique natural phenomenon: the two-color confluence of rivers.
 Here, the Moei River joins the Salween River before heading into Myanmar.
 The color of water is different because each of them flows through regions with varying features of soil, which creates a fantastic effect when they merge.
 This can be seen with the naked eye right from the sandy beach.

-Salween And Moei Rivers Two Colors Confluence
+Salween And Moei Rivers Two Colors Confluence, Mae Sariang

 Sunset at Ban Bon Loe Camping